 “We’ve spent significant time working through the agronomics of hemp, from seed selection to agricultural systems, all the way through processing.
-Our growers have taken the risk with us in the effort to create a consistent, scalable agronomic model.”” said David Spalding, Contracting Officer and original Atalo partner.
+Our growers have been taking the risk with us in the effort to create a consistent, scalable agronomic model with predictable economic results.
+We’re not there yet, but we’re close,” said David Spalding, Contracting Officer and original Atalo partner.

 “In 2014, we picked the name Atalo from Greek, referring to strength, vitality, youth and new beginnings,” said Joe Hickey.
 “For us, the time had arrived to bring our 25 years of research and development into commercialization.
 It’s a new age of innovation for an ancient plant.”